Skip to Content

 When to Use

-You’ll reach for this method when working with medium-weight fabrics and garments that need a clean, polished edge.
+This technique is a pro move when you’re working with medium-weight fabrics and want a crisp, polished edge.

-It’s particularly effective on straight hems that hang freely, allowing the fabric to drape naturally without any visible stitching breaking up the flow.
+3. You need a straight hem that hangs freely, allowing the fabric to drape without visible stitching.

 Vs Ladder Stitch